boot2docker/boot2docker-cli/README.md

     make

-The generated binaries will be in the `bin/` folder.
+The generated binaries will be in your `$GOPATH/bin/` folder.

 ## Usage